 Being an NBA cheerleader may also come with special perks.
 Again, these benefits are dependent on the policies of individual teams across the league.
 Let’s take a brief rundown of some of the most common benefits:

-• Some earn $50 for guest appearances during special events
+- Some may earn additional pay for guest appearances during special events

-• Travel expenses are covered for teams that cheer in the NBA All-Star game
+- Travel expenses may be covered for teams that cheer in major NBA events

 Do NBA Cheerleaders Get Paid Enough?

-If you recall, we established that the salary of NBA cheerleaders ranges between $75 and $150 per game.
+If you recall, we established that reported NBA cheerleader pay has historically ranged between $75 and $150 per game.

 Generally, it is pretty easy to get the misconception that these cheerleaders earn huge buck within the space of 3 – 6 hours.
 However, you would see that most of these cheerleaders feel underpaid when you take an in-depth look.